neondatabase/website/content/docs/how-to-guides/connectivity-issues.md

 ## Workarounds

-If you face a `Project ID is not specified` error and library/application upgrade does not help, we provide several fallback options.
-When `SNI` domain name info is missing, we need to get it via other means.
+If you encounter a Project ID is not specified error and a library or application upgrade does not help, we provide several fallback options.
+When SNI domain name information is missing, we need to obtain this information through other means.

 ### A. Pass project ID in options